ethan-buckner/emotion_classifier/README.md

 ## Table of Contents
 - SRC:
   - This folder contains all of the source code for our project.
 This folder contains all code used to load and combine the  data as well as structure the final model for training.
-- DATA:
-  - This folder is where we store all datasets being used for this project.
 - Figures:
   -  This folder contains exploratory plots looking into the distribution of data.